 Learn Your Gears

-The first thing you should know is that there is nothing wrong with knowing your geared.
-Many folks fail to realize that cheap bikes have 40 or even 45 unique gear combinations.
+The first thing you should know is that there is nothing wrong with knowing you're geared.

-Most cyclists are taught that when shifting gears you stop pedalling for a moment to make the change in gears more effective.
+Most cyclists are taught that when shifting gears you stop pedaling for a moment to make the change in gears more effective.
 This is true for some cyclists.
-Certainly if you are doing sprints and need to change gears quickly, it is important to stop pedalling for a moment to avoid changing cassettes and chains in the middle of a race or a sprint.
+Certainly, if you are doing sprints and need to change gears quickly, it is important to stop pedaling for a moment to avoid changing cassettes and chains in the middle of a race or a sprint.

-For the average cyclist, it is important to note that you don’t need to stop pedalling when in fact you should not stop pedalling.
-Changing gears is hard enough.
-Try changing gears while you are not pedaling and you’ll discover that it’s much harder.
+However, for the average cyclist, it is important to note that you don’t need to stop pedaling when in fact you should keep doing so.
+Changing gears is hard enough, try changing gears while you are not pedaling and you’ll discover that it’s much harder.

-Instead of stopping to change gears, simply use your other foot to make the change in pressure on the pedals and keep pedalling while you change gears.
-This will make your pedalling more efficient, and you’ll get to your destination sooner.
+Instead of stopping to change gears, simply use your other foot to make the change in pressure on the pedals and keep pedaling while you change gears.
+This will make your pedaling process more efficient, and you’ll get to your destination sooner.

-While some cross chain is inevitable, you should avoid it as much as you can.
-Avoiding cross chaining will make your bike more efficient.
+While some cross-chain is inevitable, you should avoid it as much as you can because it will make your bike more efficient.

 When shifting gears on a bike, the objective is to make the change as smooth and gentle as possible.
 You don’t want to take off or slow down abruptly, because this causes pain and can lead to nerves and tendons being damaged.
 However, if you don’t shift while pedaling, the pedaling can cause the bike to tip.
 To avoid these issues, pay attention to a consistent cadence.
 Always emphasize your pedaling when shifting, to avoid disrupting your cycling rhythm.

-Bike shifting is an art and it takes time before you can do it efficiently.
+Bike shifting is not easy and it takes time before you can do it efficiently.
 Once you master it, you will be able to downshift and upshift gears from any position in the saddle, without even thinking.

 Shift in Easy Gear

-Before you start to change gears, make sure that your bike gear is in easy gear.
-Changing gears in hard gear can cause the chain to drop off the chain rings and cause an accident.
+Before you start to change gears, make sure that your bike gear is in an easy gear.
+Changing gears in hard gear can cause the chain to drop off the chainrings and cause an accident.